Track Innovation in European Business XXL (6 weeks) - Track

 Bachelor

-The price shown is applicable to current students or recent graduates.
-The full price that applies to non-students is 3,625 Euros.
+The price shown applies to current students or recent graduates.
+The price that applies to non-students (professionals) is € 3,625.

 The first two weeks will focus on the value of knowledge, innovation and entrepreneurship in European business and will familiarise students with the interplay between science and technology and the commercialisation of knowledge and design.
 You will explore innovation challenges faced by European companies, gain insights into how governments and business cultures in the European Union influence innovation, and discover the traits of innovative ventures and people.

 The next week will focus on the role of leadership in supporting innovative behaviour and performance happiness.
-Together with other students you will discover the key variables of leadership and how leaders can support innovative behaviour, learn how workplace happiness can lead to improved organisational performance, and apply newly found insights by working together with local companies and helping them innovate.
+Together with other students, you will discover the key variables of leadership and how leaders can support innovative behaviour, learn how workplace happiness can lead to improved organisational performance, and apply newly found insights by working together with local companies and helping them innovate.

 A few key elements of this course are: